huuquyet/soroban-liquidity-pool/README.md

 Frontend
 --------

-Now that you're running the backend, go to the `frontend` folder and run the development server:
+Now that you're running the backend, and run the development server:

     make setup && make start_dev